 The University of Otago, nestled in the historic city of Dunedin, is a leading research-intensive institution and New Zealand’s first university.
 With a tradition of academic excellence and a vibrant campus culture, Otago draws students from around the world.
 The university offers a wide array of programs across disciplines such as sciences, humanities, business, and health sciences.
 Its blend of tradition and innovation, alongside a strong focus on community and student wellbeing, makes Otago a sought-after destination for higher education in New Zealand.

 To recognize academic potential and ease the financial load of international students, the University of Otago offers a rich portfolio of scholarships.
-At the undergraduate level, awards like the Te Huarahi Scholarship, New Frontiers Entrance Scholarship, Performance Entrance Scholarship, and Leaders of Tomorrow Entrance Scholarship offer between NZD $2,000 and $6,000 for tuition or accommodation.
-Additional support is available through specialized awards including the Law Alumni Scholarship, Donna-Rose McKay Entrance Scholarship, and Callis Trust Performance Scholarship, each offering NZD $6,000.
-Scholarships such as the Alumni in America Inc Rugby Performance Entrance Scholarship, Alumni Appeal Entrance Scholarship, and S and G Higgs Entrance Scholarship provide similar funding focused on performance and community support.
-Notably, the 71 to 73 Alumni Frank Leong Entrance Scholarship and 150th Entrance Scholarships offer higher-value awards of NZD $14,000, and the Richard and Diana Somerville Commerce Entrance Scholarship grants NZD $10,000 for tuition and fees.
-International students are also eligible for the Vice-Chancellor’s Scholarship for International Students, offering NZD $10,000 toward first-year tuition.
+At the undergraduate level, awards like the Leaders of Tomorrow Entrance Scholarship offer between NZD $2,000 and $6,000 for tuition or accommodation.
+Additional support is available through the Vice-Chancellor’s Scholarship for International Students, offering NZD $10,000 toward first-year tuition.

 Postgraduate students benefit from a range of funding as well.
-Research-focused PhD students can apply for the Special Health Research Scholarship, Literature PhD Scholarship, and the general Doctoral Scholarships, all of which include full tuition and an annual stipend between NZD $30,696 and $32,544 for up to 36 months.
+Research-focused PhD students can apply for the Special Health Research Scholarship and the Literature PhD Scholarship, both of which include full tuition and an annual stipend between NZD $30,696 and $32,544 for up to 36 months.
 For master’s degree candidates, the Coursework Master’s Scholarship and Vice-Chancellor’s International Postgraduate Scholarships offer NZD $10,000 each toward tuition.
-Research master’s students may apply for the International Master’s Research Scholarship, which provides both a stipend and tuition waiver.
+Research master’s students may apply for the International Master’s Research Scholarship, which provides both a stipend and a tuition waiver.

 Otago also supports external funding options, including the fully funded Manaaki New Zealand Scholarships offered by New Zealand’s Ministry of Foreign Affairs and Trade.
 These cover tuition, living costs, travel, insurance, and research expenses for eligible bachelor’s, master’s, and doctoral students from qualifying countries.

-You can find more university scholarships and external scholarships offered by University of Otago further down in this page!
+You can find more university scholarships and external scholarships offered by the University of Otago further down on this page!